kadencooper2005/Ethical-Hacking-Journal/README.md

-locate    # finds files you name grep      # pulls out the line cut       # cuts a line (-d specifies delimiter)
+locate    # finds files you name grep      # pulls out the line cut       # cuts a line (-d specifies delimiter) wget      # file transfer command
+mysql: this is used to connect to a mysql server/database. syntax is mysql -h <IP_ADDRESS> -u <USER>
+smbclient: to check share etc

 # Permissions
 chmod +x         # add execute permission